Abdullah3553/wirelessbox/README.md

 # The first prototype
   * This is the initial prototype of the container.
 This small gift box actually is a good container.
-It has 2 layers of foam to isolate the components from each other so short circuit may occurs.
+It has 2 layers of foam to isolate the components from each other so short circuit may not occur.
 Also, the gift box is made of paper so it doesn't block or interfere the bluetooth signal.
   * The only down-side is you can not see the led when the circuit is powered on. also, You have to open the led of the box to see the USB charging port.
   ![Prototype](./images/first%20prototype.jpg)